shashank-mishra14/Wallet-Matrix/README.md

-# Solana Wallet Comparison
+# Wallet Matrix

-A comprehensive web application for comparing Solana wallets across features, security, and Solana Pay compatibility.
+A premium Solana wallet comparison dashboard for comparing wallets across features, security, and Solana Pay compatibility with advanced filtering and insights.

 ## Features